 Skip to main content

 The below are some frequently asked questions regarding what to expect from an assessment at The Giaroli Centre and what to expect from any ongoing treatment.
-Further details can be discussed during a phone call with our Referral Manager to discuss your enquiry, please visit our enquiries page to discuss your enquiry and to arrange a first appointment.

-• Assessment
+• Assessment FAQs

 • How do I book an assessment?

-• What if I have been assessed elsewhere?
+• Already assessed elsewhere?

 At The Giaroli Centre, we work closely with trusted private clinics, GPs, and NHS doctors, while adhering to NICE clinical guidelines.
 Even if you’ve been assessed or started treatment elsewhere, we require a full (re)assessment with our neurodevelopment specialists to ensure NICE clinical standards are met.